shaunak27/grain-clip/README.md

 --warmup-epochs 1 --num_queries 5 --is_gala --resume <path_to_checkpoint> \
 ```
 Experiments reported in the paper were conducted on 2*8 H100 GPUs with 80GB memory each.

+## Annotations

+We will make the synthetic annotations used in our paper available soon.

 ## License

 This project is licensed under the [MIT License](LICENSE).